- 2018 Summer School students in a French language course (photo: Didier Pazery)

 "It was a truly amazing experience.
 I enjoyed the atmosphere and the philosophy so much, that I have no difficulty whatsoever imagining myself at Sciences Po in the future.
 The courses were extremely interesting and interactive, especially the Master Classes.
 I was very impressed by the classes and also by how Sciences Po managed to bring together such a diverse and fun group of people." - Luisa, India

 Core courses, taught entirely in English, are meant to introduce students to Sciences Po’s core disciplines, through a combination of Master Classes and tutorials (about 30 contact hours).
-Students will attend a series of six 2.5-hour Master Classes, taught by Sciences Po professors and researchers, that will delve into current world issues:
+Students attend a series of six 2.5-hour Master Classes, taught by Sciences Po professors and researchers, that explore current world issues:

 - A Common Narrative for Europe, by Christophe de Voogd

-In preparation for Master Classes, students will participate in interactive, small-group tutorials that will allow them to develop their understanding of the material and themes addressed.
+In preparation for Master Classes, students participate in interactive, small-group tutorials that allow them to develop their understanding of the material and themes addressed.

-In addition to their core courses, students will participate in one elective class of their choice (about 18 contact hours).
-Students will be able to choose one elective course among different options: either a French language course or an introductory workshop to one of Sciences Po’s key disciplines, such as political science, international relations, law or sociology.
+In addition to their core courses, students participate in one elective class of their choice (about 18 contact hours).
+Students are able to choose one elective course among different options: either a French language course or an introductory workshop to one of Sciences Po’s key disciplines, such as political science, international relations, law or sociology.